savaged/OpenKHS/TASKS.md

 # Task List

-* Write Feature tests for ClmmSchedule CRUD
+* Fix Feature tests for ClmmSchedule CRUD
+    * Write code to construct the schedule with assignments
 * In CLI code the AddModule